luapower/luapower-all/mmap.md

 * `'invalid_address'` - specified address in use.
 * an OS-specific numeric error code.

+#### NOTE

+* write buffers are flushed before mapping an already-opened file.
-Attempting to write to a memory block that wasn't mapped with write or copy-on-write access results in access violation (which means a crash since access violations are not caught by default).
+* attempting to write to a memory block that wasn't mapped with write or copy-on-write access results in a crash.

-If an opened file is given (`fileno` arg) then the write buffers are flushed before mapping the file.
+* changes done externally to a mapped file may not be visible immediately (or at all) to the mapped memory.
+* access to shared memory from multiple processes must be synchronized.

 ### `map:free()`